Climate Projection Datasets

 Reference bias Biases present in the reference dataset will also appear in bias-adjusted datasets.

 Biases remain Bias-adjustment cannot completely remove all biases.
-Different methods will have different foci.
+Different methods will target different characteristics of a dataset.

 No-physics at the small scale The fine resolution information only come from the reference and not a physical simulation of the future.